leksuss/repositext/README.md

 After starting the development server, you can access http://localhost:8000/docweb/ or http://localhost:8000/admin/ if desired.

-In order to use the admin console, you'll need to set up a superuser like so:
+In order to use the admin console, you'll need to set up a superuser like so (know that the reset-data.sh script will do this for you):

 ```
 # ./manage.py createsuperuser